Lyftrondata/GitBook/technology-analytics/assembla/destination.md

 ---
 description: >-
-    This section contains information about the destinations that Zoho Creator supports.
+    This section contains information about the destinations that Assembla supports.
 ---